 A short history of the PVC Stewardship Program

-To date, forty two companies are Signatories to the Program, representing the majority of the Australian PVC industry.
-These companies include manufacturers of PVC resin, additives and end-products, PVC compounders, product importers and service providers.
+Today, over 40 companies are Signatories to the Program, representing the majority of the Australian PVC industry.
+These companies include manufacturers of PVC resin, additives and end-products, PVC compounders and product importers.
 All major PVC applications are represented in the Program, including companies manufacturing or importing packaging, cables, windows, flooring, pipes, formwork, medical products, and profiles.

 The Vinyl Council recognises that PVC products add significant benefit to society, including environmental benefit, as a function of their excellent performance, durability and affordability.